Prussian Union of Churches: Structures and bodies of the Evangelical State Church of Prussia

 Authoritarian traditions competed with liberal and modern ones.
-Committed congregants formed Kirchenparteien, which nominated candidates for the elections of the parochial presbyteries and of the provincial or church-wide general synods.
-A strong Kirchenpartei were the Konfessionellen (the denominationals), representing congregants of Lutheran tradition, who had succumbed in the process of uniting the denominations after 1817 and still fought the Prussian Union.
-They promoted Neo-Lutheranism and strictly opposed the liberal stream of Kulturprotestantismus, promoting rationalism and a reconcialition of belief and modern knowledge, advocated by Deutscher Protestantenverein.
+Committed congregants formed Kirchenparteien, which nominated candidates for elections to the parochial presbyteries and the provincial or church-wide general synods.
+Obe strong Kirchenpartei was the Konfessionellen ("the denominationals"), congregants of Lutheran tradition, who had submitted in the process of uniting the denominations after 1817 and still fought the Prussian Union.
+They promoted Neo-Lutheranism and strictly opposed the liberal stream of Kulturprotestantismus, promoting rationalism and a reconcialition of belief and modern knowledge, advocated by the Deutscher Protestantenverein.

-A third Kirchenpartei was the anti-liberal Volkskirchlich-Evangelische Vereinigung (VEV, established in the mid-19th century, People's Church-Evangelical Association), colloquially Middle Party (Mittelpartei), affirming the Prussian Union, criticising the Higher criticism in Biblical science, but still claiming the freedom of science also in theology.
-The Middle Party's long-serving president and member of the general synod (1891–1915) was the well-known law professor Wilhelm Kahl (DVP), who provided important input into the section of the Weimar Constitution dealing with the relationship between church and state.
+Another Kirchenpartei was the anti-liberal Volkskirchlich-Evangelische Vereinigung (VEV, "People's Church-Evangelical Association"), established in the mid-19th century, colloquially the Mittelpartei ("Middle Party").
+VEV affirmed the Prussian Union, criticised the Higher criticism in Biblical science, but still claimed the freedom of science and theology.
+The Middle Party's long-serving president and member of the general synod (1891–1915) was the well-known law professor Wilhelm Kahl.
+Kahl was a leader of the (DVP), who provided important input into the section of the Weimar Constitution dealing with the relationship between church and state.

-By far the most successful Kirchenpartei in church elections was the anti-liberal Positive Union, being in common sense with the Konfessionellen in many fields, but affirming the Prussian Union.
+By far the most successful Kirchenpartei in church elections was the anti-liberal Positive Union, which had much in common with the Konfessionellen, but affirmed the Prussian Union.
 Therefore, the Positive Union often formed coalitions with the Konfessionellen.
 King William I of Prussia sided with the Positive Union.
-Before 1918 most consistories and the Evangelical Supreme Church Council were dominated by proponents of the Positive Union.
+Before 1918, most consistories and the Evangelical Supreme Church Council were dominated by proponents of the Positive Union.
 In 1888 King William II of Prussia could only appoint the liberal Adolf von Harnack as professor of theology at the Frederick William University of Berlin after long public debates and protests by the Evangelical Supreme Church Council.